 The name of the ship is Fearless and it is good wholesome family fun.
 There are a ‘few’ seats on the ship, this particular venue is very interactive.
 Plan to be part of the action, and bring your sunscreen.
 The perfect age for this cruise is 3-9 as kids will be dressed up in Pirate Wear (so are adults), receive tattoos, and fun Pirate names.
 The adventure on the water is about one hour.

 The kids had so much fun, it was one of their favorite stops on the trip and they learned stuff.
-The wax figures creeped a few of us out, and made the rest of us laugh.
+The wax figures creeped a few of us out and made the rest of us laugh.
+Of course I know I will forever be the shortest no matter where we go.
+I am kind of used to this!

-The world’s tallest man made my son feel a tad more reassured that he has a ways to go before being too tall!
-Naturally I was reminded that I am very ‘short’ !
-This particular figure really was weird and we all had a tough time walking by him/it !
+The world’s tallest man made my son feel a tad more reassured that he has ways to go before being too tall!
+Naturally, I was reminded that I am very ‘short’!
+This particular figure really was weird and we all had a tough time walking by him/it!

 Then there are just those moments you can’t even find the words for….but my son got it just right!